joshuacedwards1/survey-form/README.md

 # survey-form
 I built this survey form to show my understanding of concepts regarding basic HTML, CSS, and form structure.
+I passed the "Build a Survey Form" freeCodeCamp project using the code I wrote here.
+Knowledge of the concepts demonstrated here was gained primarily from the freeCodeCamp curriculum.
+For a preview of the survey form, please visit https://joshuacedwards1.github.io/survey-form/.